 All UCC interns attend two weekly didactic seminars.
 These seminars are specifically designed for intern training.
 Both seminars are held on-site and are facilitated by UCC supervisors and local mental health professionals.
-The Integrative Seminar covers a breadth of topics, including instruction on specific clinical assessment and treatment modalities, issues related to culturally sensitive case conceptualization and treatment planning, awareness of ethical considerations, and professional identity development, with a specific focus on developmental and mental health issues of emerging adults.
-Once a month, the seminar is devoted specifically to multicultural awareness and cultural identity in counseling work.
+The Integrative Seminar covers a breadth of topics, including instruction on specific clinical assessment and treatment modalities, issues related to culturally sensitive case conceptualization and treatment planning, awareness of ethical considerations, and professional identity development, with a specific focus on developmental and mental health issues in transition-age youth.
+Once each month, the seminar is devoted specifically to multicultural awareness and cultural identity in counseling work.